anira-project/anira/docs/sphinx/custom_backends.rst

 ``anira_handler_prepare``, once per handler and loaded model the handler runs on, after the plan report is built and while the handler already counts as prepared (its getters answer), with the loaded pointer and the record the stage's ``prepare`` receives.
 It may allocate: this is where an engine builds what it keeps per handler.
+The prepares and unprepares of one loaded model never overlap: anira serialises them per loaded model, so two handlers prepared on two threads reach the same ``loaded`` pointer one after the other (those of different loaded models may run at once, each on its handler's thread).
 Of anira it may call the ``[callback-safe]`` entries, the handler's getters and the two Static entries, never ``anira_handler_prepare``, ``anira_handler_destroy`` or a Hard entry.
 Its record, ``anira_prepare_info`` (Tier 2, valid for the duration of the call; the handler pointer and